Preparing for the NVIDIA Installation

 You may encounter various build failures.
 This usually happens

-because the kernel version you're using is “too high.”
-If this
+because the kernel version is incompatible with the current

-version.
-When a new driver release happens, the driver will then
+downgrading the kernel.
+When a new driver release happens, the

 Important

-When you update the kernel, you will also need to reinstall the
+When you rebuild/upgrade the kernel, you will also need to

 Now as the root